Finike Sailboat Between Antalya

 Boat Offices and Ports

-1.5 km from Cavus Burnu, the bay is entered between two rocky noses that are and divided into two (N 36,21,50-E 30,30,45) .
-The part entering to the north is called Liar Genoese Harbor, with an average length of 20 m.
+Sazak Harbour is located 1.5 km from Cavus Burnu, the bay is entered between two rocky capes that are and divided into two parts.
+The part entering to the north is called Liar Genoese Harbour, with an average depth of 20 m.
 It is protected from northern winds.
-There is a fish farm in it, also there is a free area where yachts can get in and out.
+There is a fish farm in it, but also room so that yachts can get in and out.
 The south part of the bay is shallow, around 6m, and is an easy place to anchor.
 It is also affected by the northeast winds and closed to other weather.

-It is the most sheltered natural harbor in the bay, with a narrow cove between it and the Liar Genoese harbor, although it takes a little solitude in the strong north air and lowers it around from the high mountains.
+Ceenviz Harbour is the most sheltered natural harbour in the bay, with a narrow cove between it and the Liar Genoese harbour.

-The high rocky nose at the entrance of the sheep is visible, after which the harbor extends south to the inside, there are a few rocks out of the water in the middle of the entrance, both sides are deep water, the end of the bay is a sandy beach, anchored at 5-10 m deep and can stay in the alarga or seat on the east side or southwestern corner The back of the pine is a pine forest, and the western side is a mountainous mountain.
+The high rocky cape at the entrance of the bay is visible, after which the harbour extends south to the inside.
+There are a few rocks out of the water in the middle of the entrance, both sides are deep water, the end of the bay is a sandy beach.
+At the rear of the beach is a pine forest and mountains to the west.

-The Lycians were an ancient people who inhabited the area of present day Turkey between the bays of Fethiye and Antalya is known as ’Lycia’, it is a compact mountainous area.
+The region between the bays of Fethiye and Antalya is known as ’Lycia’, it is a compact mountainous area.
 It was inhabited by the ancient Lycians, who were much admired by the ancient Greeks as they had solved a problem which baffled the ancient (and even modern) world: how to reconcile free government in the city-state with the needs of a larger political unity.
-The Lycian League (Lukiakou systema in Strabo’s Greek transliterated, a “standing together”) is the first example of a federation in history.
+The Lycian League is the first example of a federation in history.

-According to the Greek historian Strabo (64/63 BC – c.
-AD 24), the league comprised some 23 known city-states as members.
-The major cities of the League; that is, the three-vote cities, as Xanthos, Patara, Pinara, Olympos, Myra, and Tlos, with Patara as the capital.
+As reported by the Greek historian Strabo (64/63 BC – c.
+AD 24), the Lycian league was made up of 23 known city-states as members.
+The major cities of the league, carrying three votes, were identified as Xanthos, Patara, Pinara, Olympos, Myra, and Tlos, with Patara as the capital.
 Three more cities were added by the Roman consul Lucius Licinius Murena (elder) in 81 BC.

-According to Herodotus, the Lycians originally came from Crete and were the followers of Sarpedon.
-They were expelled by Minos and ultimately settled in territories belonging to the Solymoi (or Milyans) of Milyas in Asia Minor.
-The Lycians were originally known as Termilae before being named after Lycus who was the son of Pandion.
-Their customs are partly from Crete and partly from Caria.
-Herodotus mentions a particular custom where the Lycians name themselves after their mothers instead of their fathers.
-Strabo, on the other hand, mentions “Trojan Lycians” and suspects them to be different from the Termilae already mentioned by Herodotus.
+Herodotus reported that the Lycians originally came from Crete and were followers of Sarpedon.
+After being expelled by Minos they settled in territories belonging to the Solymoi (or Milyans) of Milyas in Asia Minor.
+Before being named after Lycus, who was the son of Pandion, the Lycians were known as Termilae.
+Their customs are made up partly from Crete and partly from Caria.
+One particular custom is where the Lycians name themselves after their mothers instead of their fathers.
+The Lycians spoke their own Indo-European language closely related to Luwian and Hittite, part of the Luwian language group,